 • Embellishments coated and glued into place with Ivory Powertex for a focal point

-Notice how the Powertex medium is a primer, paint, fabric hardener and glue!
+Notice how the Powertex medium is a primer, paint, fabric hardener and glue.
 This stage was left to dry thoroughly before adding colour.

 Using colour with Powertex

-Lava acrylic ink spray was included in the subscription box, spray this generously over the whole wreath.
-The ink runs into the textures and can be repeated or blended with other colour inks until you like the colour.
+The ink runs into the textures and can be blended with other colour inks.
 I tried an Aqua ink on the edges to add depth but this was way too dark.
-When it was dry I repeated the Ivory Powertex and Lava ink on the sides.
+When it was dry I repeated the Ivory Powertex and Lava ink on the sides to correct this.

 Ivory Powertex and Lava acrylic ink